Why Jay Manuel Will "Always Speak Positively" About Tyra Banks Despite Falling Out - E! Online

 However, as fans of the show know, Manuel's part on the show didn't actually end there, but after 10 more seasons.

 "About two weeks out of production to Cycle 9, just kind of under pressure, they said, 'Can he come back and just do one cycle of the show?'"
 Manuel recalled.
-"I was unavailable and it was presented to my lawyer at the time from the studio, well, if I didn't come back I would be putting them in a difficult position because they couldn't cast someone to replace me and it was intimated that I wouldn't work for the studio again."
+"I was unavailable and it was presented to my lawyer at the time from the studio, well, if I didn't come back, I would be putting them in a difficult position because they couldn't cast someone to replace me."

-"So, again these kind of threats and this fear-based culture built," he described, "and I went back under pressure to work on the show."
+"This fear-based culture built," he described, "and I went back under pressure to work on the show."

 Meanwhile, according to Manuel, he was not warmly welcomed back by Banks.
 "She later admitted she behaved inappropriately and she did apologize to me," Manuel pointed out, "so I want to preface it with that, but I walked onto set to shoot casting and it was just Miss J, her and me and she wouldn't talk to me unless the cameras were rolling and you try and tape a whole cycle that way and it was extremely difficult."